UPPMAX/HPC-python/docs/load_run_packages.rst

 Exercises
 ---------

 This is an exercise that combines loading, running, and using site-installed packages.
 Later, during the batch session, we will look at running the same exercise, but as a batch job.
+There is also a follow-up exercise of an extended version of the script, if you want to try run that as well (see further down on the page).

 .. note::